-Warfield is a decidedly white-collar city, with fully 87.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Warfield is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Warfield who work in healthcare (27.35%), office and administrative support (23.08%), and sales jobs (10.26%).
+Warfield is a decidedly white-collar city, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Warfield is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Warfield who work in office and administrative support (20.19%), healthcare (18.27%), and teaching (14.42%).

 The overall crime rate in Warfield is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The per capita income in Warfield in 2022 was $19,175, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $76,700 for a family of four.
+The per capita income in Warfield in 2022 was $21,275, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $85,100 for a family of four.
+However, Warfield contains both very wealthy and poor people as well.

 The people who call Warfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warfield residents report their race to be White.
-Important ancestries of people in Warfield include German, English, Irish, Yugoslavian, and Other West Indian.
+Important ancestries of people in Warfield include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Warfield is English.
 Other important languages spoken here include African languages and Arabic.